opentoonz/opentoonz_docs/source/creating_movements.rst

     - Global Key when activated sets a key for all the object transformations as soon as a key for one transformation is set by using the Animate tool handle.
 For example if you change the position of an object, thus defining a key position, automatically a key will be defined for the rotation, scaling and shearing transformations as well.

-    - A lock button ( |Toonz71_292| ) defines which transformations have to be locked while transforming the object.
+    - A lock button (|lock|) defines which transformations have to be locked while transforming the object.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.